4 Hyperparameter Optimization

 For numeric hyperparameters (we will explore others later) one must specify the bounds to tune over.
 We do this by constructing a learner and using to_tune()

 to set the lower and upper limits for the parameters we want to tune.
-This function allows us to construct a learner in the usual way but to leave the hyperparameters of interest to be unspecified within a set range.
-This is best demonstrated by example:
+This function allows us to mark the hyperparameter for subsequent tuning in the specified range.

 learner = lrn("classif.svm",